 Lectures and Panels –

-As an academic, an out nonbinary trans person, an embodied performer, a lifelong feminist, and a social worker, C. has a wide breadth of experience and knowledge relevant to queer/gender/sexuality studies, literature, performing arts, and social justice.
+As an academic, an out nonbinary trans person, an embodied performer, a queer feminist, and a social worker, C. has a wide breadth of experience and knowledge relevant to queer/ gender/ sexuality studies, literature, performing arts, and social justice.

 online class descriptions